avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ### Prior Subnet-EVM Fee Configuration Parameters

-In the prior (before this ACP) Subnet-EVM fee configuration and in the fee manager precompile, the following parameters are used to control the fee mechanism:
+Prior to this ACP, the Subnet-EVM fee configuration and fee manager precompile used the following parameters to control the fee mechanism:

 **GasLimit**:
   Sets the max amount of gas consumed per block.